yungeonbro/theGerrymandering/README.md

 # theGerrymandering

-play game : run display.py
+play game : run offlineplay.py or onlineplay.py

 # How to win
 you win if you get more seats than opponent